maximilien/knfun/README.md

 ok  	github.com/maximilien/knfun/test/e2e	4.052s
 ```

-To run a quick "smoke" test that verifies each function then run the `./hack/build.sh --test`.
+To run a quick "smoke" test that verifies each function, run the `./hack/build.sh --test`.
 It will display any errors and place output content in a file named `/tmp/knfun-test-output.XXXXXX`.

 ```bash
 ./hack/build.sh --test